SENPAi-03/AtlantaBot/README.md

 > This bot is used by more than 130,000 Discord users and more than 800 servers.

-Delta is a open source Discord bot coded in Python with [Discord.js](https://discord.js.org) and [Mongoose](https://mongoosejs.com/docs/api.html).
+Delta is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) and [Mongoose](https://mongoosejs.com/docs/api.html).
 Feel free to add a star ⭐ to the repository to promote the project!

 ## Features